ArMa0704/Data-Challenge/README.md

  1. Clone the repository on your machine using `git clone` command.
 Use `git pull` to fetch the latest updates.
  2. Set up the local environment using a venv module `python3 -m venv env`.
 Use the following prompt to activate it `.\env\Scripts\activate` for windows or `source env/bin/activate` for macOS.
+ 3. Download the airline files that have been filtered on MongoDB (No code for this.
+Queries that were used in the MongoDB Compass are given)
 ## Roadmap of python files for the sprints
   ### Sprint 1 - extraction and cleaning of data using MongoDB/MySQLite and fundamental analysis
+    * MongoDB Queries - One csv file for each Airline
     * DATA CLEANING.py
     * JSON load.py
     * Plots-Extras.py